ECOFS - Breaking News

-This high quality course has many unique features. its content aims to be the most comprehensive
+This outstanding high quality course has many unique features. its content aims to be the most

-from us free of charge, to ensure that you will have the essential support to enable you to embark
+from us free of charge, to ensure you have the essential support needed to embark on a

-You will learn from Howard Choy himself.
+You will learn from Howard Choy direct.
 He is a highly experienced bi-lingual China-trained

-teacher, well qualified to teach the professional application of feng shui.
-Howard is also a
+teacher, exceptionally well qualified to teach the professional application of feng shui.
+Howard is

-practicing feng shui consultant and architect working at the leading edge of the feng shui
+also a practicing feng shui consultant and architect working internationally at the leading edge of

 Please contact us if you are seriously interested in becoming a professional feng shui consultant,

-recognised by the UK and European Feng Shui Society,.
-Qualified Feng Shui consultants are
+recognised by the UK and European Feng Shui Society.
+Qualified Feng Shui consultants are also

-For expression of interest, enrolment or more information please contact
+For enrolment, expression of interest and more information please contact:

 phone 020 7419 7828 or 07779 139187